Merced Army Airfield auxiliary fields: Merced Auxiliary Field

+Ballico Auxiliary Field

-Ballico Auxiliary FieldBallico Auxiliary Field No. 2 was a 621.76-acre sub base of the Merced Army Flying School at the Merced Army Air Field.
+Ballico Auxiliary Field No. 2 was a 621.76-acre sub base of the Merced Army Flying School at the Merced Army Air Field.
 Ballico Auxiliary Field was a grain farm field in Turlock, California.
 With the outbreak of World War 2, in October 1942 the US Army built the Ballico Auxiliary Field for landing and off-site training, also as emergency landing field, for the Basic Flying School at Merced Army Air Field.
 The land was leased from Charles C. Newport, for 5 years.
 The Army built a 3,000-foot by 2,800-foot paved runways is a rectangle shape.
 Some support buildings were built: stagehouse, crash truck shelter, a control tower, a storehouse, latrines, and sheds.
 Based at the Ballico Auxiliary Field were troops from the 90th Air Base Squadron.
 In 1944 Air Field control was taken over by the 3026th Army Air Forces Base Unit for the Basic Pilot School.
 On 1 July 1945 Ballico Auxiliary Field and the other support fields were turned over to the US Army's Fourth Air Force.
 After the war the base as closed, on 10 November 1946.
 The land was given to the City of Turlock on 19 November 1946 to open a municipal airport.
 The city took over operation on 31 July 1947 and named the base the Turlock Municipal Airport.
 Parts of the vast base were sold off or leased to: Oliver Chance for agricultural, Golden By-Products for drying almond hulls, and the Ballico Resource Conservation District.